SilentProjects/csgo-sdk/README.md

 - GuidedHacking: https://guidedhacking.com/members/psilent.122196/

 ## Other information
-- Do not contact me for help with the SDK create a issue on this repository.
+- Do not contact me for help with the SDK, create a issue on this repository.